zlikavac32/that-thing/README.md

 Further plans
 -----------------------

 I may play with it in the future since I quite like it.
-I may add some printing and other net functionality depending on my spare time.
+I may add some printing and other neat functionality depending on my spare time.
 Also better site responsiveness would be cool.